-Calculate the amount of hydrochloric acid or HCl used on the item you want to neutralize.
-Read the size of the bottle of hydrochloric acid to identify the quantity of HCl used.
-Most industrial uses of hydrochloric acid use less than a gallon per item washed in acid.
+Determine the amount of hydrochloric acid or HCl used on the item you want to neutralize.
+Note the size of the bottle of hydrochloric acid to identify the quantity of HCl used.
+Most industrial applications for hydrochloric acid use less than a gallon per item washed in acid.

 Put on rubber gloves and safety goggles to protect your hands and eyes from the acid.